storgephobia/waystone-warps/README.md

 - **Manage Access Easily** - Limit your waystones to only you, open it up to your friends, or leave it out there for the public to find.
 - **Teleportation Fees** - Let your players work for it!
 Change teleportation costs between xp, items, or even a provided economy plugin.

-## Project status
-Beta.
-Safe to run on testing servers, but would not recommend for production due to frequent breaking changes.

 ## Installation
 Download the latest release (.jar file) from the releases tab and place it in your server's plugins folder.